Summit (company)

-Summit (formerly Deft) is an IT infrastructure provider of colocation, cloud infrastructure, IaaS, DRaaS, network connectivity, managed storage, and managed services in data centers across North America, Europe, Australia, and Asia.
+Summit (formerly Deft, ServerCentral) is an IT infrastructure provider of colocation, cloud infrastructure, IaaS, DRaaS, network connectivity, managed storage, and managed services in data centers across North America, Europe, Australia, and Asia.
 Some of the company's customers include CDW, Outbrain, New Relic, Ars Technica, Cars.com, and Shopify.
 In 2018, Summit (formerly Deft) was named one of the fastest-growing private companies in the United States by Inc. Magazine for the eighth consecutive year.

 History

 Jordan Lowe and Daniel Brosk began hosting services for friends and local businesses on virtual private servers, growing to over 10,000 accounts under the company name ServerCentral.
 Growth spiked when Lowe and Brosk began advertising free domain names in exchange for prepaid hosting accounts on a daily deal website.
 The team switched from manual billing and account creation processes to a lifecycle hosting automation solution from SWsoft, which automated the full customer lifecycle.

 In 2002, ServerCentral's headquarters and server operations moved to Chicago, IL.

 In 2003, ServerCentral opened data centers in Ashburn, Virginia and San Jose, California.
 ServerCentral's private 10-Gigabit IP network connected the data centers.
 That same year, ServerCentral sponsored services for PHP.net, an open-source community for the development of PHP scripting.

 In 2004, ServerCentral expanded to Tokyo.

 In 2005, ServerCentral rebranded its web hosting division to WingSix, and in 2008, sold it to UK2 Group in order to concentrate on managed data center infrastructure.
 ServerCentral expanded into Amsterdam and began its collaboration with CacheFly, a high-speed content delivery network (CDN).

 In 2006, ServerCentral was one of the first large-scale networks to deploy native IPv6 traffic.

 In 2009, ServerCentral expanded its data center footprint into Elk Grove Village, Illinois by signing a long-term leasing agreement with DuPont Fabros Technology (DFT).
 DFT has an environmentally conscious design, which includes battery-free UPS systems, advanced mechanical automation, and high voltage throughout the power distribution system.